muyangren907/flask_tg/readthedocs/basic/quick-start.rst

         with client:
             client.loop.run_until_complete(main())

-    After you understand this, you may use the ``wuyusile.sync`` hack if you want do so (see :ref:`compatibility-and-convenience`), but note you may run into other issues (iPython, Anaconda, etc. have some issues with it).
+    After you understand this, you may use the ``flask.sync`` hack if you want do so (see :ref:`compatibility-and-convenience`), but note you may run into other issues (iPython, Anaconda, etc. have some issues with it).